 Dual tasking using additional simultaneous tasks while still performing the movement.

-|Internal focus on body part, tactile sensations of friction, pressure, performance technique.
-Tactile cues to bring attention to specific body part(s).|
+|– internal focus on body part, tactile sensations of friction, pressure, performance technique.|

-External focus on spatial direction of targets, timing of movement.
+– external focus on spatial direction of targets, timing of movement.
 Visual cues such as lines on the floor, targets on the wall.
 Verbal cues, tactile stimulation to help initiate movement or bring attention back to task.
-Auditory cues such as metronome/music to aid rhythmic patterns.
+Auditory cues such as metronome/music to aid rhythmic patterns

-Add an additional cognitive task – talking, cognitive challenge, or additional functional movements – carrying a drink or interacting with a smartphone.
+– add an additional cognitive task – talking, cognitive challenge, or additional functional movements – carrying a drink or interacting with a smartphone

 Does the person believe that the training is useful and beneficial?

 Do they believe the training/movement is in some way harmful or do they have concerns or reservations?